Bridging communication, one sign at a time

 Research and Discovery

-Having studied American Sign Language for three years and spending time with the Deaf community, I became aware of the struggles they face on a day-to-day basis.
+Having studied American Sign Language for three years and spending time with a Deaf community, I became aware of the struggles they face on a day-to-day basis.

 Deaf children have hearing parents